 Project Linus

-This amazing charity provides handmade blankets to children in need, created by individuals of all ages and backgrounds.
+Project Linus is an amazing charity that provides handmade blankets to children in need, created by individuals of all ages and backgrounds.

 Many local libraries accept donations of yarn for their knitting groups, crocheting programs, and arts and crafts projects.